feyzollahi/AudioMoodDetection/Readme.md

 This project is about audio processing.

-Dataset is from sharif speech dataset.
+Dataset comes from Sharif speech dataset.

 You can run the demo with these 3 steps: